 If you’re wondering, “Should I go to community college?”, let’s take a look at some important factors to think about first.

-So what is a community college, anyway?
 Community colleges typically offer two-year degrees known as an associate’s degree.
 Students often attend community colleges for two years before transferring to a four-year university to gain their bachelor’s degree.

 Working with a counselor can help you solidify your academic goals and work towards them, from choosing a major to earning the right credits that can be transferred to your bachelor’s degree.